 Extract tasks from meetings

-Your team just finished an hour-long meeting.
-Six people agreed to do twelve different things.
-By next week?
-Three tasks get done, five are forgotten, and four were misunderstood.
+Your team finishes an hour-long meeting.
+Six people agreed to do twelve things.
+By next week, three get done, five are forgotten, and four were misunderstood.

-Here’s the reality - meetings generate tons of actionable work, but without proper tracking, those action items vanish into the ether.
-You’ve probably experienced this cycle: multiple meetings about the same project where people ask “wait, who was supposed to do that?” because nobody tracked the tasks from the last meeting.
+Meetings generate lots of work, but without tracking, action items disappear.
+You’ve seen the cycle - repeated meetings where people ask “wait, who was supposed to do that?” because nobody captured tasks from the last one.

-We’re building a smart integration that connects your meeting platform (Zoom, Teams, Google Meet) directly to Tallyfy’s task management system.
-Record your meeting as usual.
-Tallyfy handles the rest.
+We’re building an integration that connects your meeting platform (Zoom, Teams, Google Meet) to Tallyfy’s task system.
+Record your meeting as usual - Tallyfy handles the rest.

-The system transcribes your meeting using state-of-the-art AI that works with multiple languages.
-But transcription is just the beginning.
-The real magic happens when our AI analyzes the conversation to identify who committed to what - and when they’ll deliver it.
+The system will transcribe your meeting using AI that works with multiple languages, then analyze the conversation to identify who committed to what and when.

 “John, can you send the proposal to the client by Friday?”

-Our system identifies both the task creator (the person asking) and the assignee (John) using Single Sign-On (SSO) integration.
-When your team logs into both the meeting platform and Tallyfy with the same SSO provider, we automatically match voices to user profiles.
+The planned system will identify both the task creator (the person asking) and the assignee (John) using SSO integration.
+When your team logs into both the meeting platform and Tallyfy with the same SSO provider, voices get matched to user profiles automatically.
 John gets assigned the task.
-The person who asked becomes the task creator.
-No manual mapping needed.
+The requester becomes the creator.

-What if someone joins as a guest or SSO isn’t configured?
-The system creates placeholder assignments that you can map to real users during the review phase.
-We never lose track of who said what.
+If someone joins as a guest or SSO isn’t configured, the system will create placeholder assignments you can map to real users during review.

 A task titled “Send proposal” tells you nothing.
-Our system captures the full context:
+The system will capture full context:

 Task Title: Send Q4 budget proposal to ACME Corp Description: During the October 15 planning meeting, John committed to sending the revised Q4 budget proposal to ACME Corp’s CFO.
 Meeting Context: